NathanaelA/nativescript-sqlite/src/README.md

 ## Example Application

-An example application can be downloaded form npm.proplugins.org or cloned from git.proplugins.org, in the demo folder.
-To use you need to do:
+An example application can be downloaded or cloned from https://github.com/NathanaelA/nativescript-sqlite To use you need to do:
 * `npm i`
 * `tns run`